All comparisons

 • Quick tracking for fast previews and Heavy tracking for higher-quality reconstruction work.

-• COLMAP, GLOMAP, and OpenMVS-based Heavy workflows with CUDA-oriented performance on supported Windows systems.
+• COLMAP, GLOMAP, and OpenMVS-based Heavy workflows with CUDA-oriented performance on supported Windows systems, 12 selectable camera models, lens calibration export, and 32-bit undistort/redistort STMaps.

 • AI SAM2 masks, polygon masks, composed mask layers, and mask-guided tracking for moving foreground objects.

-• Dense point clouds, mesh generation, undistortion, smart imports, point cloud cleanup, and floor alignment.
+• Dense point clouds, mesh generation, undistortion, smart imports, point cloud cleanup, floor alignment, a two-view 3D Point Generator, point-cloud surfaces, camera footage projection, and multi-frame texture baking.

-• Video conversion, image-sequence downscaling, batch processing, watch-folder style workflows, progress reporting, account downloads, and support tools.
+• Video conversion, image-sequence downscaling, batch processing, watch-folder style workflows, job cancellation, progress reporting, account downloads, and support tools.

 That is exactly why MotionMaster 3D should be compared on breadth and practical output.
 If all you need is a compact automatic camera solve, Camera Tracker can make sense.
 If you need masks, dense output, mesh reference, cleanup, alignment, and batch work as part of the same shot pipeline, MotionMaster 3D gives you more room to finish the job.